circleci/circleci-docs/jekyll/_cci2/oom.md

 ---
 layout: classic-docs
 title: "Avoiding and Debugging Java Memory Errors"
-description: "How to avoid and debug Java Out of Memory errors on CircleCI."
+description: "How to avoid and debug Java memory errors on CircleCI."
 ---

-How to avoid and debug Java Out of Memory errors on CircleCI.
+How to avoid and debug Java memory errors on CircleCI.

 ## Overview